IT Support for Law Firms

 - What frontline support do you deliver (i.e. help desk support)?

-- Does the Law firm IT support provider include/provide Office 365?
+- Does you include/provide Office 365?

 Related:

-3. Dig Into the Vendor’s Service Level Agreement (SLA)
+3. Evaluate Vendors’ Service Level Agreement (SLA)

 A service level agreement (SLA) outlines what you can expect from your vendor.
 It lists the expectations of both parties and defines what happens when requirements aren’t met.
 It’s a critical document you should review for each vendor you’re considering for your firm.

 When reviewing the SLA, consider what service limits you’re willing to allow and which ones you can’t ignore.
-You’ll want to ensure you’re comfortable with the SLA before moving forward as your working relationship will be built upon it.
+You’ll want to ensure you’re comfortable with the SLA before moving forward since your working relationship will be built upon it.

-4. Discuss the Vendor’s Cost Structure in Detail
+4. Discuss Vendors’ Cost Structure in Detail

 Beyond service agreements and capabilities, you’ll also want to make sure you’re comfortable with the vendor’s cost structure.
 You should familiarize yourself with what’s included, what’s not, and what additional fees may exist.